anaclumos/extracranial/docs/Notes/Publishing Digital Brains.md

 > How can I tightly integrate [Writing Services](Writing%20Services.md) and [Digital Brain](Digital%20Brain.md) Publishing System?

 For this system, I worked on implementing the [PARA](PARA.md) system with [Docusaurus](https://docusaurus.io/) and [Obsidian](https://obsidian.md/).
-It is working fairly well, but I still question the feasibility of Obsidian as a Second Brain framework (which should do more than just a note-taking app.)
+It is working reasonably well, but I still question the feasibility of Obsidian as a Second Brain framework (which should do more than just a note-taking app.)

 ## Potential Tools